SimonSmithuk/CombatTracker/README.md

     ```
     The application is now running.

+### Accessing the Application

+Once the server is running (using either method above):

-4.  **Access the Application**: Open a web browser (like Chrome, Firefox, or Edge) and navigate to the server's address.
+1.  **Open Browser**: Open a web browser (like Chrome, Firefox, or Edge) and navigate to the server's address.
 If you're running it locally, the URL is:
     ```
     http://localhost:8080
     ```

-5.  **Connect the Client**:
+2.  **Connect the Client**:
     - The first screen you see will be the "Connect to Server" page.
     - The input field will be pre-filled with `http://localhost:8080`.
 Keep this value if you're running the server locally.
 Otherwise, enter the URL where your server is hosted.
     - Click **Connect**.